superbenefit/WREEP-docs/code_of_conduct.md

 ## Platform Guidelines

 We use Discord and GiHub to host community spaces.
 Use of these platforms requires adherence to the Discord [terms](https://discord.com/terms) and [guidelines](https://discord.com/guidelines), as well as the GitHub [terms of service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service).
-These should be assumed to be in effect in the WREEP community as well.
+These should be assumed to be in effect in the Windfall Protocol community as well.

 Our Discord space is hosted on the [SuperBenefit](https://superbenefit.org/) server.
 Please read and adhere to all SuperBenefit server rules and respect our shared spaces.